 We will only collect personal information where this is strictly necessary for legitimate organisational purposes;

 We collect only the minimum personal information required for these purposes

 We may also need to share your data with other organisations or partner agencies in order to advance your case.
-Specifically research organisations to evaluate our projects, funders or their agents in order to create statistics, performance reports or evaluations, auditors to carry out reviews, audits or inspections or partner agencies in order to advance your case.

 Keeping your information safe and secure